zelisinho/anypoint-examples/addition-using-javascript-transformer/README.md

 ### Set up and Run the Example

-1  Open this example project in studio and run it
+1  Open this example project in studio

+2  In your application in Studio, click the **Global Elements** tab.
+Double-click the HTTP Listener global element to open its **Global Element Properties** panel.
+Change the contents of the **port** field to required HTTP port e.g. 8081

+3  Run the example

-2  Use Postman, curl or REST console to make a **POST** request using JSON.
+4  Use Postman, curl or REST console to make a **POST** request using JSON.
 The message body should contain the following data:

     {
     "a": 3, "b": 4
     }

-3 If the project is running successfully you should get the following message on your studio console.
+5 If the project is running successfully you should get the following message on your studio console.

     INFO  2014-07-02 16:44:34,235 [[javascript-calculator].connector.http.mule.default.receiver.03] org.mule.api.processor.LoggerMessageProcessor: Sum is: 7.0